Project Completion Determines Mechanics Lien Recording Deadline

 Whether or not a project is ”subject to acceptance” depends on whether the improvement was required to be accepted by a public entity pursuant to a legislative act despite the fact that the contractor may have otherwise complied with all requirements necessary for approval and acceptance of the project.
 See, A.J.
 Raisch Paving Co. v.
 Mountain View Sav. & Loan Ass’n (1972) 28 Cal.App.3d 832, 105 Cal.Rptr.
 96.

-It has been held that a subcontractor working on improvements in a shopping mall could not record a valid mechanics lien based on the argument that he did so within 90 days after completion of all the work done at all the individual stores in the mall.
+It has been held that a subcontractor working on improvements in a shopping mall could not record a valid mechanics lien based on the argument that it did so within 90 days after completion of all the work done at all the individual stores in the mall.
 This was because each store had a separate contract for improvement, the individual shop owners were not in contractual relationships with each other and each store was thus deemed a separate work of improvement.
 This is not a situation were a single lien could have been filed on the entire mall for multiple improvements made at the request of a single owner.
 See, Civil Code section 3130 (now 8446), Insul-Acoustics, Inc. v.
 Lee (1982) 136 Cal.App.3d 552, 186 Cal.Rptr.
 324.

 Cessation of Labor for 60 Days or 30 Days if Accompanied by a Notice of Cessation: The cessation of labor necessary to meet this standard must impart notice to a careful person.
 The cessation cannot be a “mere clandestine stopping of actual work.”
 See, Marble Lime Co. v.
 Lordsburg Hotel Co.
 (1892) 96 Cal.
 332, 31 P. 164.